mcuntz/pyjams/README.rst

    * - morris_sampling
      - Sampling of optimised trajectories for Morris measures / Elementary Effects
+   * - position
+     - Position arrays of subplots to be used with add_axes
    * - screening
      - Parameter screening using Morris' method of Elementary Effects
    * - str2tex